 This is the second movie Alfred Hitchcock made in Hollywood.
-The director had just finished Rebecca, but he never had much to say about his first movie in America.
+The director had just finished the much-anticipated David O. Selznick production Rebecca (1940), but he never had much to say about his first movie in America.
 In fact, while he was shooting Rebecca, Hitchcock was already preparing what he called a “Hitchcock original” — Foreign Correspondent nicely encapsulates the director’s strengths and virtues.

 Perhaps to Hitchcock’s eternal frustration, Foreign Correspondent has been eclipsed somewhat by the director’s still hugely popular Oscar-winning classic Rebecca.
 Although a direct comparison is not fair, Foreign Correspondent is technically superior in almost every way when compared to Rebecca — this slightly neglected serio-comic thriller is every bit as good as Hitch’s The 39 Steps or North by Northwest.

 Producer Walter Wanger (Cleopatra) gave Hitchcock unprecedented artistic freedom and the end result is absolutely stunning.
 Foreign Correspondent works on many levels: as a spy thriller, as war propaganda, as a picaresque adventure, as a black comedy, as a romantic comedy.
 The film is loosely based on journalist Vincent Sheean’s 1935 Personal History.
 The screenplay is credited to Charles Bennett (The 39 Steps) and Joan Harrison (Jamaica Inn), but many writers worked on the script.